 Hire the right people

 Great customer service reps aren’t born, they’re made.
 When selecting applicants for your team, look for people who display the right traits, rather than the necessary knowledge.
-The specifics of your product or service can be taught, so it’s important to pick people who are engaged and willing to learn.
+The specifics of your product or service can be taught, so it’s important to pick people who are engaged, ready to learn, and willing to go the extra mile.

 Select people who will work well as part of your team, who will fit in with your company culture.
 If you take care to select people you think will thrive in your company, training them will be easier, and you’ll find they deliver exemplary results sooner rather than later.